 Payment may be made by direct debit, electronic bank transfer, cash, draft or cheque.
 The direct debit facility is not available to overseas students.
 The King’s Hospital School does not accept payment via credit or debit card.
 Due to banking restrictions, we can no longer accept coin payments in respect of fee accounts.

-Under exceptional circumstances, alternative payment schedules may be agreed for families experiencing temporary financial difficulties.
-The school will consider all circumstances that effect the prompt payment of fees onerous in the short term.
-The onus is on parents to notify the Finance Office of the requirement for this arrangement as soon as possible.
+Under exceptional circumstances, alternative payment schedules may be agreed for families experiencing temporary financial difficulties due to bereavement, loss of employment, etc. The onus is on parents to notify the Finance Office of the requirement for this arrangement as soon as possible.

-Alternative payment schedules are only valid when discussed and agreed with the Finance Office and written confirmation of the amended payment schedule and terms have been received before the start of term.
-There is no facility available for parents to set their own payment terms.
+Alternative payment schedules are only valid when discussed and agreed with the Finance Office and; written confirmation of the amended payment schedule and terms have been received before the start of term.
+Parents cannot set their own payment terms.

 Any fees not paid in accordance with the school payment policy, direct debit arrangements or remaining unpaid at the start of term will incur a monthly surcharge of 1.25% for every month unpaid.
 This will be charged to the fee account and/or deducted from any deposit or fee refund due.